zenbhang/Spies_and_Medics/Readme.md

 Each player is given 10 cards.

-At the beginning of the game, a coin is flipped and whoever wins drafts first, and the other starts first.
+At the beginning of the game, a coin is flipped.
+Whoever wins the coin flip drafts first while the other player starts first.

 ![Layout](http://i.imgur.com/JJUynCQ.jpg)